Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 It is important for developers to be aware of these risks and misconceptions and to ensure that their construction contracts include clear provisions regarding defects liability periods, the construction contractor's obligations, and the principal's rights to pursue damages for defects in the work.
 Additionally, it may be beneficial for developers to work with experienced legal professionals to review and negotiate the terms of their construction contracts to ensure that their interests are protected.

 During the defects liability period, some common issues that can arise include defects that were not discovered during the initial inspection or defects that have reappeared after being fixed.
-Additionally, there may be disagreements between the principal and the construction contractor regarding what constitutes a defect, or delays in the construction contractor’s response to a request for remediation.
+Latent defects—issues not immediately visible during practical completion inspection—commonly emerge during the defects liability period as building systems experience regular use and seasonal conditions.
+Additionally, there may be disagreements between the principal and the construction contractor regarding what constitutes a defect, or delays in the construction contractor's response to a request for remediation.

 It is important for both parties to communicate effectively during this period and to keep detailed records of all communication and work performed.
+Photographic evidence, written defect notifications, and rectification correspondence create essential documentation for potential NCAT, VCAT, or QCAT proceedings if disputes escalate.
 If a defect is discovered, the principal should promptly notify the construction contractor and provide them with a reasonable amount of time to remedy the defect.
 If the construction contractor fails to remedy the defect within a reasonable amount of time, the principal may be entitled to seek damages for breach of contract.

 It is also important to note that defects liability periods do not absolve the construction contractor of all responsibility for defects that arise after the period has ended.
 The principal may still have legal options available to seek recourse for defects that arise after the defects liability period has ended, depending on the terms of the contract and applicable law.